-Netflix has been my main source of television entertainment since 2014 and I’ve spent a lot of time – probably too much time – gorging on boxed sets.
-There have been some very good ones but recently things seem to have taken a bit of a downturn – or is it my imagination?
+Netflix has been my main source of television entertainment since 2014 and I’ve spent a lot of time enjoying many boxed sets, but recently things seem to have taken a bit of a downturn – or is it my imagination?

 During 2017 I worked my way through some great television, top of the list being Stranger Things.
 Some programmes, like Medici, grew on me, especially when I watched them a second time.
-Others I was very excited about, like Star Trek Discovery, but which initially proved to be disappointing.
+Others I was very excited about, like Star Trek Discovery, but which initially proved to be disappointing but eventually became excellent.

 Stranger Things will probably stay as my ‘best of 2017’ for a while, much as The Good Wife, Breaking Bad, and Better Call Saul were in previous years.
 It’s a great story with great photography, good special effects and good acting.
 Four boys with very different personalities are pitted against a strange and dark underworld that exists beneath our own, and which is inhabited by dark, shadowy and really quite scary creatures.
 It’s great fun and even series two was good, so let’s hope there is a series three.

 Medici was quite good on first watching.
 I watched it again after the Apple 4K HDR TV was released, and the cinematography is truly stunning; how did they get those perfect period images of Florence?